 Harness the Laws of Light Energy

 Light energy is bound by the laws of science.
-The inverse square law tells us that light is travelling twice as far from the source – every additional 30cm of distance away from the light source, lumens and therefore canopy penetration diminish greatly!
+The inverse square law tells us that light travelling away from the source will diminish exponentially the further it travels – therefor PAR light and canopy penetration diminish greatly!

 High Intensity Discharge (HID) Lights radiate temperatures that can burn, so when the light is mounted stationary they must be kept at a sufficient height to avoid any plant tissue damage.

 Employing a light mover will prevent this damage.
 The lamps are continually moving, so lamp, to plant distance can be decreased.
 Light moving equipment allows greater penetration of a higher intensity balanced spectrum light to lower areas of the plants, resulting in healthier more compact growth.

 When using light movers, the user can expect approximately a 15-25% rise in yield, as long as certain parameters are maintained in regards to how far, each light travels.